Faculty Ranks and Qualifications

 c) Associate Professor

-- For a promotion to the rank of associate professor, six (6) years of relevant teaching experience in the academic rank of assistant professor, which shall include at least three (3) years full-time teaching at NYIT.
+- Six (6) years of relevant teaching experience in the academic rank of assistant professor, which shall include at least three (3) years full-time teaching at NYIT.

 - Superior teaching and scholarship performance, and demonstrated service and other academic and professional achievements.